@dvandom's City Of Heroes/Villains characters - Pinnacle

 Dee Spoiler Villain Mutation Corruptor Assault Rifle Radiation Emission Flight

-Costume 1, Mell Kelly disguise This is another K-girl, this time of the canonical Despoiler unit from the Martian Menace.
+Costume 1, Mell Kelly disguise, Retro Sci-Fi Costume This is another K-girl, this time of the canonical Despoiler unit from the Martian Menace.
 I manage to namecheck most of the Martian units in her note.
 Her second costume is a cunning disguise as a perfectly harmless human.
+Not shown (yet, anyway) is the switch to a Vanguard Redding Rifle once I unlocked VG costume parts on my account.

 The Rikti are yesterday's news!
 Dee is here as part of the vanguard of an invasion force massing on Mars!
 These marauders are out to reap Earth's resources, and hunters like Dee are arriving in their saucers to find the weak spots in Earth's defenses.
 Powered by and feasting upon radiation, Dee enjoys environments that most humans find hazardous.